Specified Animals Breeding Licence

 • Animal Ethics Committee composition and conduct

-If the licence holder is a natural person they must nominate themselves for this role.
-Corporate nominees must have suitable authority to execute their obligations.
+If the licence applicant is a natural person they must nominate themselves for this role.
+All nominees must have suitable authority to execute their obligations.
+This may be a vice chancellor for a university or chief executive officer for a company.

 The nominated AEC will be listed on the licence and no other AEC may be used.
 A properly constituted and functioning AEC is one conforming with the Australian code for the care and use of animals for scientific purposes 8th edition 2013.